Our Corporate Philanthropy Practices

 • We track and share what we learn throughout each project, so our community, clients, and other stakeholders get access to free educational resources that can help them build skills and create greater impact.

-• Much of this work is focused on climate justice and environmental conservation, which benefits communities and the natural systems upon which all life depends.
+• Much of this work is focused on responsible tech, climate justice, and environmental conservation, which benefits communities and the natural systems upon which all life depends.

 Image of a Zoom call with Illinois Secretary of State candidate Alexi Giannoulias.